What does creatine do for your body that has so many people falling over themselves to take it?

 With regards to the stomach discomfort, bloating, and diarrhea, this may be down to a problem with absorption due to either taking to much, or the form of creatine you are taking just may not agree with you.

 Basically, creatine draws water to itself, and if you have not digested it properly and it hangs around in the intestines for a while then you may experience those side effects.
-If this is the case with you, you may find that micronized creatine monohydrate is best for you.
+If this is the case with you, you may find that micronized creatine monohydrate is the best type of creatine for you.

 First of all, creatine is not a steroid so remove that idea from your mind if you have heard it anywhere.